Lancer-GWL/FiveM-ESX-Anti-DDoS-Script/README.md

 # FiveM-ESX-Anti-DDoS-Script
-A simple anti-DDoS protection script designed to work with any ESX-based FiveM server.
-It limits the number of connection attempts per second from a single IP address and temporarily bans IPs that exceed the threshold.
+A simple anti-DDoS protection script designed to prevent excessive connection attempts on FiveM servers.
+Supports both ESX and QBCore frameworks with a customizable option.

 # Features
 Limits connection attempts to 5 per second per IP